-Essential oils shouldn’t be ingested, only used for application on the skin (massage) or inhalation (aromatherapy).
+Essential oils shouldn’t be ingested, only used diluted in a carrier oil for application on the skin (massage) or inhalation (aromatherapy).

 If you’re considering any treatment or therapy, including the use of essential oils, it’s always a good idea to consult with your doctor beforehand.